-Pub staff and external experts combine to help to keep any hint of trouble at bay
+Pub staff and external experts combine to help to keep any hint of trouble at bay etherspoon always aims to offer its staff and customers the best-possible pub experience.

 Whether it is as a work place or a socialising space, a safe environment is of paramount importance to everyone.